High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Best subset selection

 Now we shift our focus to BSS, one of the most classical variable selection approaches.
 With the oracle knowledge of true sparsity $s$, BSS solves for

 Define $P_{\D}:= X_{\D}(X_{\D}^\top X_{\D})^{-1} X_{\D}^\top$, which is the orthogonal projection operator onto the column space of $X_{\D}$.
 The BSS above can be alternatively viewed as solving for

-Using a union bound as in \cite{wainwright2009information} or \cite{fan2020best}, one can show that there exists a universal positive constant $\varphi$ (approximately equal to 0.618) such that whenever $r> 4/(1- \varphi)$, BSS achieves model consistency, i.e.,
+Using a union bound as in \cite{wainwright2009information} or \cite{guo2020best}, one can show that there exists a universal positive constant $\varphi$ (approximately equal to 0.618) such that whenever $r> 4/(1- \varphi)$, BSS achieves model consistency, i.e.,

-We emphasize that the requirement on $r$ here is more stringent than needed: we will show that BSS achieves model consistency whenever $r > 1$, which turns out to be necessary for any approach to obtain exact support recovery.
+We emphasize that the requirement on $r$ here is more stringent than needed: we will show that BSS achieves model consistency whenever $r > 1$, which turns out to be the minimal requirement for any approach to obtain exact support recovery.